mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 DNS: 8.8.8.8
 ```

-A consistent IP address makes it easier to document the lab and reference the Kali machine in future exercises.
+A consistent IP address makes it easier to document the lab and identify the Kali machine in future exercises.

 ![](4-screenshot-kali-network-settings.png)